SouthGreenPlatform/panache/README.md

 ### Representative example

-Here is a shortened file giving an overview of every syntaxes that can be used with Pañata :
+Here is a shortened file giving an overview of every syntaxes that can be used with Panache :

 ```
 #Chromosome	FeatureStart	FeatureStop	Sequence_IUPAC_Plus	SimilarBlocks	Function	Geno1	gen_2	genomeThree